Chapter Fifty Three

 Chapter Fifty Six

 And so it went.
 The jazz brunch got a dazzling review from the NBC affiliate, reservations poured in.
-People can’t get to the Sunday event for three months, there are no open tables for dinner other nights for four weeks, then only because we don’t take reservations out any further, except for Sunday.
+People can’t get to the Sunday event for three months, there are no open tables for dinner for four weeks, then only because we don’t take reservations out any further, except for Sunday.
 There are no reservations for lunch, but the site, which is also available as an app, posts updated wait times.

 Three weeks later, we have another discussion.